 Decided thar Derek the Otter was a bit lonely so invited some friends to join us for the journey to keep him company .He looked a bit shocked when he first saw his new mates but has got to know them as Kaz, Uze and Taj!

-Hit a swarm of gent locusts this one got caught up in wiper blade about 5 inches long glad we’re not on bikes!
+Hit a swarm of giant locusts this one got caught up in wiper blade about 5 inches long glad we’re not on bikes!

 I want one like this early Ford 40 series prototype!
 Seen en route !